EXCLUSIVE-U.S. Labor Secretary says most gig workers should be classified as employees | Business

 EXCLUSIVE-U.S. Labor Secretary says most gig workers should be classified as employees

-President Joe Biden's top labor official said most gig workers in the United States should be classified as "employees" deserving of related benefits, in what could be a policy shift that is likely to raise costs for companies that depend on contractors such as Uber and Lyft.
+President Joe Biden's top labor official said Thursday that most gig workers in the United States should be classified as "employees" deserving of related benefits, in what could be a policy shift that is likely to raise costs for companies that depend on contractors such as Uber and Lyft and impact millions of workers.
+Shares of Uber fell as much as 8 percent while Lyft dived as much as 12 percent.
+Doordash fell nearly 9 percent and Grubhub was down 3.3 percent.

 Gig workers are independent contractors who perform on-demand services, including as drivers, delivering groceries or providing childcare - and are one-third more likely to be Black or Latino, according to an Edison Research poll.
 Walsh also spoke about the risks that result from not having gig companies paying unemployment insurance for such workers - a scenario that has played out during the pandemic, leaving the U.S. government to foot the bill.